SamP12345-TheReal/Momento_clean/README.md

 ## Rainmeter
   "Rainmeter allows you to display customizable skins on your desktop, from hardware usage meters to fully functional audio visualizers." - <a href="https://rainmeter.net/"> Rainmeter </a>
 ## License
   You can use what you like.
-However, note that the icons and some scripts that I did not write may not be used for anything other than personal use.
+However, note that the icons and some scripts that I did not write may not be used for anything other than personal use, and I take no responsibility, and the creators may not let use.
 ## Upcoming
-  Planned are some extentions to the theme, as well as animations, such as a fade.
-This wont be coming some time as i'm working on an Alexa skin.
+ Upcoming is what you see in the image above that isnt in the list below, including
+ * Search
+ * CPU meter
+ * Volume Meter
+ * Time
+ * Internet speeds
+ * Cosmetic improvments (Meter animations, etc.)
+ * Behind the scenes code-streamlining

   ---

+### How to get

+* To download, click  <a href="https://github.com/SamP12345-TheReal/Momento_clean/releases/download/v2.1-alpha/Momento.Clean._V2.1.Alpha.rmskin/"> here </a> for the latest (Alpha) version, version 2.1.Alpha.
+* Once downloaded, open the .rmskin file.
+Load the skin.
+* Done!
+ ---

-## The Luancher
+## The Launcher
-Here are detials of the luancher.
+Here are the details of the current launcher.

-*Hovoring over any of the icons in the skin will lightn it*
+*Hovering over any of the icons in the skin will lighten it*

 ### **Battery Meter**

 ![momento clean screenshot battery](https://user-images.githubusercontent.com/80009666/121887252-6a349800-cd0e-11eb-87a0-3e07bb40f301.jpg)